Confirmation of Acceptance for Studies (CAS)

 • TB certificate - Only if you are applying from outside the UK and if this applies to you (residence based).

-• ATAS certificate - If your current course/research remains ATAS attracting (check earlier ATAS section with link to our ATAS webpage) then you will need a new ATAS certificate when making any new Student visa extension (not related to your academic status/thesis stage).
+• ATAS certificate - If your current course/research remains ATAS attracting (check ATAS section above with link to our ATAS webpage) then you will need a new ATAS Certificate when making any new Student visa extension application (not related to your academic status/thesis stage).

 • A current official financial sponsorship/scholarship letter to confirm 'unconditional consent to remain in the UK' for you and any dependants.
 This is required if currently fully sponsored or have been within the last 12 months.

-• Parental consent letter and your birth certificate (if holding parents funds)
+• Parental consent letter and your birth certificate (if relying on your parents' funds as proof of finance for your visa application.)

-• Certified translations of any required visa documents in English.
+• Certified translations of any required visa documents which are not in English or Welsh.

 Colleges